The Trump administration bailed out prominent anti-vaccine groups during a pandemic

 The groups that received the loans are The National Vaccine Information Center, Mercola Com Health Resources LLC, Informed Consent Action Network, Children’s Health Defense Co., and the Tenpenny Integrative Medical Center, according to the Center for Countering Digital Hate, a U.K.-based advocacy group that fights misinformation, which conducted the research using public documents.
 The group relied on data released in early December by the Small Business Administration in response to a lawsuit from The Washington Post and other news organizations.

-Several of the Facebook pages of these organizations have by penalized by the social network, including being prohibited from buying advertising, for pushing misinformation about covid-19.
+Several of the Facebook pages of these organizations have been penalized by the social network, including being prohibited from buying advertising, for pushing misinformation about covid-19.

 Vaccines are largely considered safe and effective, and clinical trials for both Moderna and Pfizer vaccines did not raise serious safety concerns.
 But many Americans hold skeptical attitudes about vaccination, attitudes public health experts have said are attributable in part to misinformation.
 Nearly 40% of Americans say they definitely or probably would not get the vaccine, according to a December survey by Pew Research Center.
 Certain groups, including Republicans and Black Americans, are even more skeptical, Pew found.